Serafim Guimarães: Research

 One pervading difference was that inhibitors of COMT enhanced the effect of isoprenaline at β-adrenoceptors (and the ensuing blood vessel relaxation) but not the effect of noradrenaline at α-adrenoceptors (and the ensuing blood vessel contraction).
-Conversely inhibitors of the transport of noradrenaline into presynaptic axon terminals – cocaine being a prototype inhibitor – enhanced the effect of noradrenaline at α-, but nor the effect of isoprenaline at β-adrenoceptors.
+Conversely inhibitors of the transport of noradrenaline into presynaptic axon terminals – cocaine being a prototype inhibitor – enhanced the effect of noradrenaline at α-, but not the effect of isoprenaline at β-adrenoceptors.
 Guimarães and his coworkers concluded that the density of COMT was greater in der „biophase“ of the β-adrenoceptors than in the biophase of the α-adrenoceptors.
 Conversely, the density of the cocaine-sensitive transporters should be greater in the biophase of the α-adrenoceptors than the β-adrenoceptors.
 The hypothesis was supported by two articles in Naunyn-Schmiedeberg’s Archives of Pharmacology.
 In 1982, Guimarães wrote in Trends in Pharmacological Sciences: „In vascular tissue there are two different biophases for sympathomimetic agents: one for the α-adrenoceptors around the nerve terminals, where the concentration of the agonist available for the α-effect is mainly governed by uptake into these terminals; one for the β-adrenoceptors in the neighbourhood of COMT whose activity is the main factor determining the concentration of the agonist available for the β-effect.“ Rather than assuming a homogeneous distribution, pharmacologists should reckon with a very inhomogeneous distribution of catecholamines in the extracellular space, low in the immediate neighbourhood of „sites of loss“ such as transporters and enzymes, considerably higher at a distance.

 A brief communication of 1981 on presynaptic β-autoreceptors became Guimarães' bibliometrically third-successful paper, and his most successful one reporting original research with new observations.
 Presynaptic β-autoreceptors, when activated, increase the release of the postganglionic sympathetic neurotransmitter noradrenaline and should therefore mediate a positive feedback, preceding release enhancing further release.
 This, however, had never been found, perhaps because the receptors are β2 and therefore relatively noradrenaline-insensitive.
 Guimarães and coworkers, once again using veins, enriched sympathetic axon terminals with adrenaline, which is a very strong agonist at β2-adrenoceptors.
 In this manner they indeed generated a positive feedback: the beta blocker propranolol reduced the release.
 The authors conclude that the introduction of adrenaline as a false transmitter „revealed the existence of a β-adrenoceptor-mediated positive feedback mechanism in this tissue.“ The interest in the discovery stems from the possibility that it explains part of the antihypertensive effect of beta blockers.
 In hypertension adrenaline from the adrenal medulla, getting enriched in sympathetic axon terminals, might create a pathological positive feedback with excessive release of sympathetic transmitter; beta blockers might bring release down to normal levels.